drsgdev/Charm-Crab/README.md

 # Known Bugs (and planned fixes)
-- Hornet: Not all damage is boss-damage
+- Hornet: Not all damage is boss-damage (also other bosses which spawn projectiles)
+- Recycled enemies don't revert the maximum health.